Top tips when taking your dog on holiday

 Walk your dog when you arrive

 When you reach your holiday home and you have unpacked, take your dog for a walk.
-This will help to familiarise them with the area and surrounding, as well as releasing any excess energy after being in the car during the journey.
+This will help to familiarise them with the area and surroundings, as well as releasing any excess energy after being in the car during the journey.

 Consider their safety